Sports Performance Program

 On-hill consultation is an opportunity for your athlete to receive mental skills coaching while in their training environment, as opposed to the classroom.
 On-hill mental skills consultation allows them to get in-the-moment feedback and helps immensely with transferring skills taught in sessions to their performance on the mountain.

 Winter Park Competition Center is now on the cutting edge of sports science with the introduction of comprehensive biofeedback training protocols.
 We use heart rate, respiration, muscle tension, skin conductance, and peripheral skin temperature to tell us more about how your body manifests stress, and then work with you to improve self-regulation!

 During biofeedback sessions, athletes receive instantaneous feedback demonstrating the mind-body connection.
 It allows us to assess an athlete’s ability to handle stress, as well as how quickly they can bring their physiology back to baseline.
-After determining the baseline responses, we then have the opportunity to train the body to adapt to stress.rich-text
+After determining the baseline responses, we then have the opportunity to train the body to adapt to stress.rich-text, responsive-table

 Sports psychology resources- apps, podcasts, books, and blogs.

 Athlete/Coach of the weekAthlete and Coach of the Week nominations are submitted on a weekly basis by our program directors, staff, and coaches.
 Our nominees must exemplify one or more of our Competition Center core values: integrity, excellence, team, and fun.
 We post weekly features of our Athletes and Coaches of the Week on our Competition Center Facebook and Instagram.
 A recap of the winners is included in our monthly newsletters.

 Big thank you to our sponsors!